Blog

-Why silence removal improves pacing, retention, and clip quality before exporting Shorts, Reels, or TikToks.
+Why silence removal improves pacing, retention, and short quality before exporting Shorts, Reels, or TikToks.

 Updated April 26, 2026

-Dead air makes short-form clips feel slower than they are.
+Dead air makes short-form videos feel slower than they are.
 A pause that feels natural in a long interview can feel heavy on TikTok, Reels, or YouTube Shorts.

 That does not mean every pause should disappear.
 Good silence removal tightens pacing without making the speaker sound unnatural.